NewronAI/n00bs/packages/app/README.md

 ### Installation

 #### Install yarn (ignore if you already have yarn installed)
-Upsert uses as yarn package manager.
+Pulse uses as yarn package manager.
 To install yarn, run the following command:
 ```bash
 npm install -g yarn
 ```